Greenland - probably the best place to see Northern lights

 Not everybody in the world is fortunate enough to get to witness the northern lights.
 Lucky for you, our northern lights excursions have a very high success rate.
 The northern lights can be experienced in several places in Greenland, and the spectacular lightshow is best viewed on a dark and clear night sky in the period from September to the beginning of April.

-Watch the breathtaking Northern Lights of Greenland in this movie.
+Watch the breathtaking Northern Lights Video from Greenland

 Greenlanders know northern lights as ’Arsarnerit’, which translates to 'those playing ball'.
 According to old Inuit myths, the northern lights appear on the sky when the souls of the dead are playing ball with walrus skulls.
 That explanation is not likely to satisfy your curiosity, however.
 Instead, we will take on a more scientific approach.